dgraph-io/dgraph/wiki/content/slash-graphql/slash-quick-start.md

 ## The Schema

-The schema for our simple ToDo app has just two types: `Tasks` and `Users`.
+The schema for our "to-do" app has only two types: `Tasks` and `Users`.
 The schema itself is pretty simple: it's a standard GraphQL schema, with a few additional directives \(such as `@search`\) which are specific to Slash GraphQL.

 Let's define the Slash GraphQL schema for our app: